 Streaming media players, or media streamers, are simple little devices that plug into a standard TV, and convert it into a smart TV.
 They enable you to stream the content that you would ordinarily watch on devices like laptops directly onto the TV in your living room or any room of the house.
 This means that you can watch content from Netflix, iPlayer, and even YouTube on a full sized TV instead of watching it on a 15″ monitor.

 The key to a good streaming player is that it must be simple to use.
 Most people opt for a streamer because they don’t want the hassle of plugging a laptop directly into their TV, navigating the laptop, and eventually buffering the content onto the TV screen.
 They want to be able to view the content they see online, but they want the ease and convenience of using a TV and set top box in the living room.
+This is why many ISPs have taken to including this option in their packages, such as EATEL’s offering, and it may be where you first heard of this concept.

 As such, streaming media players are designed to be simple and intuitive.
 They should be easy to install, easier to use, and have very little to master in order to offer their benefits to users.